h2non/thread.js/README.md

 ## Threads limitations

-You should be aware of some limitations in threads
+You should be aware of some limitations while using threads

 Threads has it's own isolated scope.
 That means you must explicitly bind values or functions to the thread in order to consum them.